CDRobinsonIII/weather-dashboard/README.md

 ## What I Learned

 While working on this project, I learned how to use AJAX to access weather information from the Open Weather API.
 I also learned how to use getLocation to get the user's current location.
 This wasn't a requirement for the project.
 However, I didn't like that the weather dashboard was blank when it was first launched.
-So I didn't a little research and figured out how retrieve the lat and long for the user's current location.
-I then had to take the lat and long and send it to the Open Weather API to get the name attached to the lat and long.
-Because this project was built from scratch, it required a lot of psuedo-coding.
+So I did a little research and figured out how retrieve the lat and long for the user's current location.
+I then had to take the lat and long and send it to the Open Weather API to get the name of the city attached to the lat and long.
+Because this project was built from scratch, it required a lot of pseudo-coding.
 Pseudo-coding helped tremendously as I worked through coding each of the different functions and features of the weather-dashboard.

 ![Here is a screenshot of the weather dashboard.](./assets/images/ScreenShot_Weather_Dashboard.jpg)